 When sewage pumps fail, the impact can be devastating, with washing and toilet facilities rendered unusable – businesses can be brought to a complete halt and closure may be necessary unless temporary facilities can be erected.

 Mawdsleys Pumps offers an industry-leading emergency breakdown service for sewage pumps, operating 24 hours a day 365 days a year with national coverage.
-If you’re experiencing a breakdown, call us now on Bristol: 0117 955 2481.

 Common Faults in Sewage Pumps

 A sewage pump breakdown can be devastating for any premises that relies on one, some of the most common faults that affect sewage pumps include:

 - Level controls fault switch becomes stuck or fails.